Destinations

 • Lunch on the final day in Aguas Calientes.

-• Comprehensive travel insurance is not included and is highly recommended for all participants.
+• Comprehensive travel insurance is not included but is highly recommended for all participants.

 • Entrance fees for optional sites and attractions, such as the hot springs in Aguas Calientes or additional archaeological sites outside of the standard tour.